Survival statistics for testicular cancer

 Pure seminoma means that there are no teratoma cells in the tumour.
 You will have normal AFP marker levels if you have pure seminoma.
 There are two categories

 Most men have a good prognosis.
 Good prognosis means that the seminoma has spread only to the lymph nodes or the lungs.
 It must not have spread anywhere else.
-The number of men alive 5 years after diagnosis is 86%.

 No one with pure seminoma is classified as having a poor prognosis